 If your ad text and landing page comply with the policy on resellers and informational sites, your ad with keyword insertion can show a keyword that uses the trademark without approval from the trademark owner.
 If your ad text and landing page do not comply with this policy, the keyword might trigger the ad but it will not be inserted into the ad text.

-If your ad uses keyword destination URLs and contains a restricted trademark in ad text or keyword that inserts into ad text, we'll review each landing page for compliance with our policy on resellers and informational sites.
-Whether an ad uses keyword destination URLs, creative level destination URLs, or a combination of both, we will evaluate the landing page the user sees in each circumstance for compliance with our policy.
+If your ad uses keyword-level landing page URLs and contains a restricted trademark in ad text or keyword that inserts into ad text, we'll review each landing page for compliance with our policy on resellers and informational sites.
+Whether an ad uses keyword-level landing page URLs, ad-level landing page URLs, or a combination of both, we will evaluate the landing page that the user sees in each circumstance for compliance with our policy.

 None of the above apply to me